Nexmo/nexmo-developer/_tutorials/sending-facebook-message-with-failover.md

 ---
-title: SMS Messages
-navigation_weight: 1
+title: Sending a Facebook message with failover
+products: messages-and-workflows-apis/workflows
+description: The Workflows API provides the ability to create message workflows with failover to secondary channels.
+This tutorial looks at using the Workflows API to send a Facebook message with failover to the SMS channel.
+languages:
+    - Curl
+    - Node
 ---

-# SMS Messages

-In this guide you will see how to send an SMS.
-The same steps taken here can be easily modified to send a message across Viber Service Messages, Facebook Messenger and future channels that Nexmo might add.
+# Sending a Facebook message with failover

+This tutorial shows you how to use the failover functionality of the Workflows API.

+The example Workflow given here will attempt to send a Facebook message using the Messages API, and if this fails it then attempts to send an SMS message to the user using the Messages API.

-## 1. Configure your Webhook URLs
+## Configure your Webhook URLs

 If you intend to receive inbound messages you will need to configure an Inbound Message Webhook URL.